timescale/docs/CONTRIBUTING.md

 # Introduction
-Join the community in making TimescaleDB documentation better.
-Issues and pull requests are highly welcome.
+Join the community to help make TimescaleDB documentation even better.
+Issues and pull requests are always welcome.

 This guide covers the documentation's [contributing workflow](#contribute-to-documentation), [repository